Mehcanic/project-3-backend/README.md

     export default app
     ```

-5. Next steo was to create fist simple user and product controllers to make sure the app is working:
+5. The next step was to create the first simple user and product controllers to make sure the app is working:

     ```javascript
     export async function getUsers(req: Request, res: Response) {